sipeed/MaixPy/docs/doc/en/faq.md

 ```
 Here, the `model` is specified as the `yolov5s_224_int8.cvimodel` file relative to the directory of this `.mud` file.
 If you have changed `yolov5s_224_int8.cvimodel` to another name, you need to update it here as well.

+## MaixVision Shows Red Wavy Line on `import maix`

+This error occurs because MaixVision's code hinting feature cannot find the `maix` module.
+It's important to understand that MaixVision's code hinting relies on the local Python packages on your computer, while the code execution depends on the Python packages on the device.
+To enable MaixVision's code hinting, you need to install Python and the `MaixPy` package on your computer.
+For more details, refer to the [MaixVision User Documentation](./basic/maixvision.md).